Air over Whitefish Lake. Photo courtesy Whitefish Mountain Resort

 Snow fun: A little more than a mile north of downtown is Ski Hill, a unique hub of various snow activities just right for the pint-size set.
 It includes snowshoe trails and two alpine runs (day passes from $15; ages 5 and younger free), and a fun tubing hill (tubes provided; $20 for all ages gets you 90 minutes), both serviced by rope tows.
 A small lodge serves hot cocoa and other steaming beverages.
 On the west end of Leavenworth is the region’s most popular and kid-friendly groomed Nordic ski area, the easy, scenic Icicle River Trail system (day passes from $15; ages 5 and younger free; find info on both ski areas here).
 For a big resort experience, drive just 40 minutes to Stevens Pass on Highway 2, with great deals for families (kids 6 and under ski free) and extensive network of runs.

-For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (from $10 per person; daily December–February) and kids 2 and under are free.
+For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (about $10 per kid and $20 per adult; daily December–February) and kids 2 and under are free.

 Worth the line: Don’t shed your down coats just yet — part of the fun of noshing at München Haus in winter is enjoying your hot bratwurst with a side of apple cider kraut on the outdoor patio (toasty wood fires and heaters take the chill off).
 Save room for a warm Bavarian pretzel you top yourself at the incredible mustard bar.